pereira3R/LandingPage-GroupSearchGPT/README.md

 </div>

 ## Contact
-<strong> Project Developer Members: </strong> We are both Computer Science students at the Federal University of Mato Grosso
+<strong> Project Developer Members: </strong> We are both Computer Science students at the Federal University of Mato Grosso - Class of 2022.

 | Anthony Ricardo Rodrigues Rezende | Alan Bruno Moraes Costa |
 | --- | --- |